-The data in your organization can be a complex pool of information that is stored in heterogeneous systems, ranging from RDBMSs to Excel files, and Google spreadsheets, etc. Data services are created for the purpose of decoupling the data from its infrastructure.
-In other words, when you create a data service in WSO2 Micro Integrator, the data that is stored in a storage system (such as an RDBMS) can be exposed in the form of a service.
+The data in your organization can be a complex pool of information that is stored in heterogeneous systems (such as an RDBMS).
+Data services are created for the purpose of decoupling the data from its infrastructure.
+In other words, when you create a data service in WSO2 Micro Integrator, the data that is stored in a storage system (such as the RDBMS) can be exposed in the form of a service.
 This allows users (that may be any application or system) to access the data without interacting with the original source of the data.
 Data services are, thereby, a convenient interface for interacting with the database layer in your organization.

 Your organization's data can be stored in various data storage systems, which are the datasources.
-The following datasources are supported: Relational databases, CSV files, Microsoft Excel Sheets, Google Spreadsheets, RDF, MongoDB, Cassandra, and Web Resources.
-Additionally, you can also useJNDIdatasources, and create custom datasources.
+The following datasources are currently supported: Relational databases and CSV files.

 RESTful data services¶